We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 If your GP practice cannot offer these treatments, an over-the-counter treatment, such as ear drops, can be used instead.

 You can also buy ear drops online from Prescription Doctor.
-Order before 3pm on weekdays, and we'll dispatch your item the same day, aiming for a next-day delivery.
+Order before 3pm on weekdays, and we'll dispatch your item the same day, aiming for next-day delivery.

 We offer a range of products from brands including Cerumol, Earol and Otex, including Otex Combi, which comes with a bulb syringe for irrigating your ears at home, and Earol Swim.

 One popular treatment for removing earwax is known as "Ear Candling".
 This is a procedure in which a tapered candle is inserted into the ear and lit.
-It is often touted as a natural remedy for ear wax, and many proponents of this method claim it is effective at removing ear wax and "toxins" from the ear.
+It is often touted as a natural remedy for earwax, and many proponents of this method claim it is effective at removing earwax and "toxins" from the ear.

 If you experience excessive earwax regularly, consult your doctor or a pharmacist for suitable advice.